sathwick-p/gprxy/docs/go.doc.md

 - Use a connection pooler that supports transaction-pooling + auth (like PgBouncer in `auth_user` mode)
   - PgBouncer can preserve client identity for authentication and enforce role separation, even while pooling.

-These are my above options to fix it and I think the best option for me is to create DB pools based on user connection — in my k8s setup as well, 12 pods use the same user and let’s say each makes one connection — if the DB is pooled per user, it also provides good enough pooling advantages.
+Given all that, my plan: create DB pools per user.
+In my k8s setup, ~12 pods use the same DB user and each might make one connection — per-user pools still give me solid pooling benefits without losing identity.

-Or maybe I can do both actually with a flag or something that triggers behavior like that.
+I might even make this a toggle later (flag-driven) and support both modes.

 ### Why creating a pool per user is better